-- □ Fasten the front panel in place with four #6 x 3/8" thread cutting screws, as shown in Figure I. - □ Fasten the PC board to the spacer on the front panel with a fiber washer and a 4-40 x 1/4" screw (from Power Supply Section) from the foil side of the PC board, in the location shown in Figure J. - ☐ Fasten the pots to the front panel with an 8mm washer and a 7mm nut, as shown in Figure I. - ☐ Turn the shafts on the two switches fully counterclockwise.
-Push knobs onto the shafts so that the line on the knob is line with the "Squarewave" on the waveform control and "10" on the Coarse Frequency control (see Figure K).
-If the knobs are loose on the shafts. insert screwdriver into the slot expand the slot and slightly (see Figure M).
+- ☐ Fasten the front panel in place with four #6 x 3/8" thread cutting screws, as shown in Figure I. - ☐ Fasten the PC board to the spacer on the front panel with a fiber washer and a 4-40 x 1/4" screw (from Power Supply Section) from the foil side of the PC board, in the location shown in Figure J. - ☐ Fasten the pots to the front panel with an 8mm washer and a 7mm nut, as shown in Figure I. - ☐ Turn the shafts on the two switches fully counter-clockwise.
+Push the knobs onto the shafts so that the line on the knob is in line with the "Squarewave" on the waveform control and "10" on the Coarse Frequency control (see Figure K).